GOKUL29-06/Online-Hotel-Booking-System/README.md

 ## Usage

-## Admin Login:
-      Admins can manage hotel information, bookings, and customer records across all hotels in the system.
+**Admin Login**: Admins can manage hotel information, bookings, and customer records across all hotels in the system.
-## Manager Login:
-      Managers can only manage bookings and customer records for their specific hotel(s).
+**Manager Login**: Managers can only manage bookings and customer records for their specific hotel(s).
-## User Login:
-      Users can search for hotels, book rooms, and view their booking history.
+**User Login**: Users can search for hotels, book rooms, and view their booking history.

 ## Development Process